OfficeDev/office-scripts-docs/docs/resources/samples/data-validation-samples.md

 ## Add a prompt to a range

-This example create a prompt note that appears when a user enters the given cells.
+This example creates a prompt note that appears when a user enters the given cells.
 This is used to remind users about input requirements, without strict enforcement.

 :::image type="content" source="../../images/data-validation-prompt.png" alt-text="A prompt with the title 'First names only' and the message 'Only enter the first name of the employee, not the full name.' next to a worksheet with some names in cells.":::